PaddlePaddle/book/02.recognize_digits/README.en.md

 Fig. 4.
 Convolutional layer<br/>
 </p>

-The Convolutional layer is the core of a Convolutional Neural Network.
-The parameters in this layer are composed of a set of filters or kernels.
-In the forward step, each kernel moves horizontally and vertically, we compute a dot product of the kernel and the input at the corresponding positions, to this result we add bias and apply an activation function.
+The **convolutional layer** is the core of a Convolutional Neural Network.
+The parameters in this layer are composed of a set of filters, also called kernels.
+We could visualize the convolution step in the following fashion: Each kernel slides horizontally and vertically till it covers the whole image.
+At every window, we compute the dot product of the kernel and the input.
+Then, we add the bias and apply an activation function.
 The result is a two-dimensional activation map.
 For example, some kernel may recognize corners, and some may recognize circles.
 These convolution kernels may respond strongly to the corresponding features.

-Fig. 4 is a dynamic graph of a convolutional layer, where depths are not shown for simplicity.
-Input is $W_1=5, H_1=5, D_1=3$.
-In fact, this is a common representation for colored images. $W_1$ and  $H_1$ of a colored image correspond to the width and height respectively. $D_1$ corresponds to the 3 color channels for RGB.
-The parameters of the convolutional layer are $K=2, F=3, S=2, P=1$. $K$ is the number of kernels.
-Here, $Filter W_0$ and $Filter   W_1$ are two kernels. $F$ is kernel size. $W0$ and $W1$ are both $3\times3$ matrix in all depths. $S$ is the stride.
-Kernels move leftwards or downwards by 2 units each time. $P$ is padding, an extension of the input.
-The gray area in the figure shows zero padding with size 1.
+Fig. 4 illustrates the dynamic programming of a convolutional layer, where depths are flattened for simplicity.
+The input is $W_1=5$, $H_1=5$, $D_1=3$.
+In fact, this is a common representation for colored images. $W_1$ and $H_1$ correspond to the width and height in a colored image. $D_1$ corresponds to the 3 color channels for RGB.
+The parameters of the convolutional layer are $K=2$, $F=3$, $S=2$, $P=1$. $K$ denotes the number of kernels; specifically, $Filter$ $W_0$ and $Filter$ $W_1$ are the kernels. $F$ is kernel size while $W0$ and $W1$ are both $F\timesF = 3\times3$ matrices in all depths. $S$ is the stride, which is the width of the sliding window; here, kernels move leftwards or downwards by 2 units each time. $P$ is the width of the padding, which denotes an extension of the input; here, the gray area shows zero padding with size 1.

 #### Pooling Layer

 <p align="center">
 <img src="image/max_pooling_en.png" width="400px"><br/>
-Fig. 5 Pooling layer<br/>
+Fig. 5 Pooling layer using max-pooling<br/>
 </p>

-A Pooling layer performs downsampling.
+A **pooling layer** performs downsampling.
 The main functionality of this layer is to reduce computation by reducing the network parameters.
-It also prevents overfitting to some extent.
+It also prevents over-fitting to some extent.
 Usually, a pooling layer is added after a convolutional layer.
-Pooling layer can be of various types like max pooling, average pooling, etc. Max pooling uses rectangles to segment the input layer into several parts and computes the maximum value in each part as the output (Fig. 5.)
+Pooling layer can use various techniques, such as max pooling and average pooling.
+As shown in Fig.5, max pooling uses rectangles to segment the input layer into several parts and computes the maximum value in each part as the output.

 #### LeNet-5 Network